qitianshi/tyros/Lesson 5/README.md

 > The sum is: 55
 ```

-Again, do remember that since we want to include the given number, we have to add `+1` to `stop`!
+Remember that since we want to include the given number, we have to add `+1` to `stop`!

+---

 We can also have nested for loops, like this: